Restoring NAS Idis DR-2304P-A RAID Arrays: Managing Multiple Disk Failures

 There are no specific compatibility issues or limitations reported when connecting NAS Idis DR-2304P-A devices to switches or routers.
 However, it is always recommended to check the specifications and compatibility requirements of the NAS device and the networking equipment you plan to use to ensure they are compatible and can work together seamlessly.
 It is also advisable to consult the manufacturer's documentation or contact their support for any specific recommendations or known issues.

-Although NAS DR-2304P-A can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS DR-2304P-A can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view